AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- MC-41981-->

 *  Shoppers can now successfully re-order an existing order that contains a product with the combination of custom options of type file and type dropdown from both the storefront and Admin.
-Previously, {{ site.data.var.ee }} threw an error and did not process the re-order.
+Previously, Adobe Commerce threw an error and did not process the re-order.

 <!--- MC-42746-->